 Go to this link to see a preview of the new Free Strings online curriculum for teaching bluegrass and blues music.
-Developed by Iowa educators Annie Savage, the project was a recipient of a 2022 IBMA Foundation Project grant.
+Developed by Iowa educator Annie Savage, the project was a recipient of a 2022 IBMA Foundation project grant.

 The Bluegrass and Blues module in Free Strings is designed to train a classroom orchestra instructor to deliver the skill set and technique used in bluegrass bands, jams, and workshops to public school students.

 More and more colleges and universities are offering degree programs, ensembles, scholarship and academic research opportunities in the field of bluegrass music, and we’re working to keep a database of educators/band directors/scholars up-to-date.
 If you’d like to be added to this ever-growing list, please contact us.

 Bluegrass College Band Showcase

 The last week of September in Raleigh, NC, at IBMA’s World of Bluegrass week, the Foundation hosts a showcase of college bluegrass bands from across the country.
 It’s a great place to check out emerging talent.
 The showcase and info sessions are also valuable to high school students interested in bluegrass college degrees, ensembles and scholarships.
 Email Nancy Cardwell at firstname.lastname@example.org or call 615.260.4807 if your college bluegrass band or ensemble is interested in the 2023 Bluegrass College Band Showcase scheduled for Sept.
 29-30 in Raleigh, NC.

 PARTICIPATE - SHARE